uniquelipu/Audio-Recorder/README.md

 # Audio-Recorder
-Supported for jellybean and KitKat versions
+Supported for lollipop, KitKat and jellybean versions of Android